 The reviews for the film adaptation of The Lovely Bones were largely negative.
 Most fans of the novel hated the movie, which took great liberties with the story.
 They hated the cinematography, the special effects, and Jackson's inept yet pretentious direction.

 Stephanie Zacharek, film critic for Salon.com, opined that the movie was "an expensive-looking mess that fails to capture the mood and the poetry of its source material, [with] good actors fighting a poorly conceived script, under the guidance of a director who can no longer make the distinction between imaginativeness and computer-generated effects."

-The legendary film critic Roger Ebert gave it 1.5 out of 4 stars, calling it "Deplorable... the makers of this film seem to have given slight thought to the psychology of teenage girls... and none at all to the likelihood that if there is [an afterlife,] it will not resemble a happy gathering of new Facebook friends."
+The late, legendary film critic Roger Ebert gave it 1.5 out of 4 stars, calling it "Deplorable... the makers of this film seem to have given slight thought to the psychology of teenage girls... and none at all to the likelihood that if there is [an afterlife,] it will not resemble a happy gathering of new Facebook friends."

 Alice Sebold's most recent novel, The Almost Moon was published in 2007.
 Beginning with the line "When all is said and done, killing my mother came easily," it told the story of Helen Knightly, an artist's model and divorcee, who murders her mother - an agoraphobic now suffering from severe dementia - by smothering her with a towel.

 What at first seems like an almost unconscious act committed to end her mother's suffering may really be the fulfillment of a long buried desire for vengeance.
 After killing her mother, Helen recalls memories of her entire life and her desperate attempts to win the love of a woman who never had any love for her.

 Quote Of The Day

 "There’s no condition one adjusts to so quickly as a state of war." - Alice Sebold